LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Related Work

-\paragraph{Reinforcement Learning (RL) for VLA models.}
+\paragraph{Reinforcement Learning (RL) for VLA Models.}

 To overcome the limitations of static imitation learning, Reinforcement Learning (RL) has been increasingly adopted to fine-tune VLA models through environmental feedback \cite{tan2025interactive}.
 Early efforts focus on offline preference alignment \cite{zhang2025reinbot,zhang2024grape}, such as GRAPE~\cite{zhang2024grape}, which employs Direct Preference Optimization (DPO) \cite{rafailov2023direct} to align robot trajectories with human intent.
 To further enhance closed-loop robustness, online RL frameworks have emerged \cite{liu2025can,li2025simplevla,chen2025pirl,lu2025vla,xu2026twinrl,pan2026sop,chen2025conrft,zang2025rlinf}.
-For examples, VLA-RL~\cite{lu2025vla} and RL4VLA~\cite{liu2025can} utilize Proximal Policy Optimization (PPO) \cite{schulman2017proximal} to improve generalization in unseen environments, while SimpleVLA-RL~\cite{li2025simplevla} and TGRPO~\cite{chen2025tgrpofinetuningvisionlanguageactionmodel} apply Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to achieve efficient post-training without complex reward modeling.
+For example, VLA-RL~\cite{lu2025vla} and RL4VLA~\cite{liu2025can} utilize Proximal Policy Optimization (PPO) \cite{schulman2017proximal} to improve generalization in unseen environments, while SimpleVLA-RL~\cite{li2025simplevla} and TGRPO~\cite{chen2025tgrpofinetuningvisionlanguageactionmodel} apply Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to achieve efficient post-training without complex reward modeling.
 Depending on the action space, these methods optimize either discrete token probabilities~\cite{li2025simplevla, lu2025vla} or continuous action sequences~\cite{chen2025pirl}.
 However, a critical gap remains: current RL-based VLA methods predominantly support vanilla architectures, focusing exclusively on action-space supervision.
 They fail to address how to conduct RL post-training for reasoning-based VLAs, leaving the intrinsic link between the internal "thought" process and the final "act" unoptimized.
-Therefore, we present $\text{LaST}_{0}^*$, a unified model that sequentially performs latent reasoning and action generation.
-Building on this, we propose Latent-Action Policy Optimization (LAPO) to concurrently optimize both the reasoning trajectory and the execution policy, achieving superior robustness and precision in complex manipulation tasks.
+Therefore, we present LaST-R1, a RL post-training framework with a unified VLA model that sequentially performs latent reasoning and action generation.
+Building on this, we propose Latent-to-Action Policy Optimization (LAPO) to concurrently optimize both the reasoning trajectory and the action generation, achieving superior robustness and precision in complex manipulation tasks.